HealthML/Math4ML/_sources/chapter_decompositions/matrix_norms.md

 - In **spectral methods**, matrix norms bound approximation error (e.g., spectral norm bounds for generalization).

-Certainly!
-Here's a concise and precise introduction paragraph for your textbook or lecture notes:

 ---

 ## Collaborative Filtering and Matrix Factorization